canonical/rockcraft/docs/how-to/rocks/add-internal-user-in-rocks.rst

     :dedent: 2

 We can test the existence of the new user by running the image and accessing the url ``http://127.0.0.1/cgi-bin/getuser.py`` with curl.
-The returned reponse should contain our username:
+The returned response should contain our username:

 .. literalinclude:: ../code/internal-user/task.yaml
     :language: bash